BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 Our aim is to assist Councilor Anderson in her efforts to address economic and social challenges, particularly housing issues, contributing to better housing outcomes for District 7 residents.

-### Dataset Used
+### Datasets Used

 The project primarily utilizes data from two main sources:

-- Analyze Boston: A comprehensive open data hub for the City of Boston, providing a wide range of municipal datasets.
+- Analyze Boston / United States Census Bureau: A comprehensive open data hub for the City of Boston, providing a wide range of municipal datasets.
 [Analyze Boston Data Portal](https://data.boston.gov/)
 - District 7 Private Data: Private data provided by District 7 officials, offering deeper insights into local issues and trends

 These datasets enable a thorough and nuanced analysis of District 7's unique challenges and opportunities, particularly in the areas of housing, economic development, and community demographics.